The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Abstract

 \section{Abstract}

-In this paper we study the rate of convergence of the asymptotic dynamics of reaction-diffusion equations with nonlinear Robin boundary conditions.
-We show how the rate of convergence of the global attractors can be affected by the variation of the potentials, boundary conditions and vectors fields.
+This paper presents estimates of the convergence of asymptotic dynamics of reaction-diffusion equations with nonlinear boundary conditions.
+We show how the convergence of the global attractors can be affected by the variations of diffusion coefficients, boundary conditions, and vector fields.